-Past and present grad student members of the Holtzman Lab (updated: Summer 2019):
+Past and present grad student members of the Holtzman Lab (updated: Winter break 2020-2021):

-To’Meisha Edwards, M.S.
-(2014-2016).
+To’Meisha Edwards (2014-2016).
 After graduating with her M.S., Meisha entered the clinical doctoral program at Georgia Southern University in Fall 2016.
 She published her M.S. thesis as an article in the Journal of Research in Personality.
 She also co-authored a paper in the Journal of Personality and Social Psychology.

 Clint E. Johnson (2017-2019).
 After graduating from Armstrong State University, Clint began working in the lab as an M.S. student in Fall 2017.
 In 2019, Clint successfully defended his thesis and then began attending Saint Louis University for his Ph.D. in developmental psychology.

-Bradly McGinnis (2019-present).
-In 2019, Bradly graduated from Columbus State University with a Bachelor of Science in psychology; he joined the lab in fall of 2019.
+Bradly A. McGinnis (2019-2021).
+In 2019, Brad graduated from Columbus State University with a Bachelor of Science in psychology; he joined the lab in fall of 2019.
+His M.S. thesis concerns dramatic personality traits and how they are perceived across development.

 Jorge Noguera-Sepulveda (2017-2019).
 After obtaining a B.S. in psychology from Georgia Southern, Jorge began working in the lab as an M.S. student in Fall 2017.
 He successfully defended his thesis regarding mind perception in the summer of 2019.
 He is an adjunct at Georgia Southern currently.